tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Fitness requirements</td>
-			<td>Data are fit for the Use Case bdq:Spatial-Temporal_Patterns when occurrence records can be reliably interpreted as organism occurrences in space and time: the organism identity is usable, the location is usable (with adequate precision and metadata), textual geography data is consistent with the coordinates, the event date is usable and internally consistent, and any generalization (spatial or temporal) is detectable so users can decide whether the record is fit at the intended analysis scale. <ul><li>Organism identity is usable: Taxon and scientific name terms (e.g., dwc:scientificName and related taxon terms) are present and sufficiently resolvable and consistent to support analyses of spatio-temporal patterns of organisms.  </li><li>Location is usable and interpretable (including precision and metadata): Coordinates are present, are in-range, and are accompanied by adequate spatial metadata (e.g., uncertainty and spatial reference such as datum); obvious artifact coordinates (e.g., zeros) are detectable.  </li><li>Textual geography is coherent with coordinates: Textual geography fields (e.g., dwc:countryCode, dwc:country, dwc:stateProvince) are valid and standardizable and consistent with the coordinates.  </li><li>Date is usable and internally consistent: dwc:eventDate is present, valid, in standard form and consistent with other temporal terms (e.g. dwc:year) terms when those are provided.
+			<td>Data are fit for the Use Case bdqval:Spatial-Temporal_Patterns when occurrence records can be reliably interpreted as organism occurrences in space and time: the organism identity is usable, the location is usable (with adequate precision and metadata), textual geography data is consistent with the coordinates, the event date is usable and internally consistent, and any generalization (spatial or temporal) is detectable so users can decide whether the record is fit at the intended analysis scale. <ul><li>Organism identity is usable: Taxon and scientific name terms (e.g., dwc:scientificName and related taxon terms) are present and sufficiently resolvable and consistent to support analyses of spatio-temporal patterns of organisms.  </li><li>Location is usable and interpretable (including precision and metadata): Coordinates are present, are in-range, and are accompanied by adequate spatial metadata (e.g., uncertainty and spatial reference such as datum); obvious artifact coordinates (e.g., zeros) are detectable.  </li><li>Textual geography is coherent with coordinates: Textual geography fields (e.g., dwc:countryCode, dwc:country, dwc:stateProvince) are valid and standardizable and consistent with the coordinates.  </li><li>Date is usable and internally consistent: dwc:eventDate is present, valid, in standard form and consistent with other temporal terms (e.g. dwc:year) terms when those are provided.
 Generalization and low precision are detectable: Any indication that the record has been generalized (via dwc:dataGeneralizations) is available along with coordinate uncertainty, broad and interval event dates, and taxonomic rank so that users can judge whether records are fit for the intended spatial and temporal resolution.  </li></ul></td>
 		</tr>
 		<tr>
 			<td>Status</td>